Marlena Spieler

-Marlena Spieler (born 16 April 1949) is a food writer of more than 70 cookbooks.
-She formerly contributed for Bon Appétit, Saveur and the San Francisco Chronicle food column "The Roving Feast."
+Marlena Spieler (April 16, 1949 – July 6, 2023) was an American food writer of more than 70 cookbooks.
+She contributed to Bon Appétit, Saveur, and the San Francisco Chronicle food column "The Roving Feast."

 Early life

 Spieler was born in Sacramento, California.
 As a student, she started drawing recipes while she attended an art school.
 Her life interest was focused on cooking, tasting, and sharing stories about food.